 The Concept 2 Rower is largely considered one of the greatest pieces of endurance equipment ever created.
 Not only does it simulate water rowing rather closely, but it provides an extremely smooth, yet difficult workout in a piece of equipment that requires hardly any maintenance and is practically bomb-proof.

 Rogan has had multiple videos of guests using the Concept 2 Model D Rower featured in his studio gym, most notably, Ari Shaffir during last years Sober October Challenge.
-Having used and reviewed the Concept 2 Rower as well as just about every other (see our pick for the Best Rowing Machine here) I can confidently say Rogan made a great choice going with Concept 2.
+Having used and reviewed the Concept 2 Rower as well as just about every other best rowing machine, I can confidently say Rogan made a great choice going with Concept 2.
 It’s become the industry standard, is absolutely abused in CrossFit boxes, and is made to last.

 If you were wondering what piece of endurance equipment you should get if you only have enough space/resource for one, this is it.